If you have been diagnosed with celiac disease, are following the gluten free diet yet are still sick, you may find this true story very helpful…

 At that point she said she couldn’t possibly have nutrient deficiencies.
 After her latest endoscopy with biopsy, her gastroenterologist told her that her villi in her small intestine had recovered and she was absorbing normally.

 But, was she truly absorbing normally?
 While the villi biopsy may appear normal under a microscope the villi may still not absorb properly because malabsorption occurs at a damage level lower than the microscope can pick up.
 Also, the repeat biopsy may have missed still damaged villi.

 “OH YEAH!,” was her answer.
 Her doctor had her on high doses of vitamin D because her levels were not improving.
 She rattled off a bunch of other things.
 So, how can you be absorbing properly if your levels are not improving I asked…

 If your body can’t absorb nutrients, it doesn’t get what it needs and things malfunction…you get or you stay sick.

 You have to know which nutrients you are not absorbing before you can get better.
 You have to recognize your symptoms and the nutrient deficiencies that are causing them.
 You have to know so you can look at your diet to see if you are inadvertently ingesting gluten or not getting everything you need.
 And remember, blood tests for nutrient levels return a range.
 What may be low, but within the acceptable range for most people, may be too low for you.

-Only one book will tell you whether your symptoms are related to celiac disease, whether they respond to a strict gluten-free diet and which nutrient deficiencies are causing your ailments.
-If you have celiac disease, then you need Recognizing Celiac Disease.
+Only one resource will tell you whether your symptoms are related to celiac disease, whether they respond to a strict gluten-free diet and which nutrient deficiencies are causing your ailments.
+If you have celiac disease, then you need to subscribe to the Gluten Free Works Health Guide.
 It will help you get well and stay healthy.
 It will help you reclaim your life as it has helped thousands of others.